 The final result is the fusion of this focus with the impulse coming down the normal system.
 Therefore to really identify the position of the AP, we nee to look at morphology of the delta wave.
 In cases of subtle pre-excitation, this may be inaccurate as the delta wave contribution is very small.

 The first step is to identify whether it’s a superior AP or an inferior AP.
 For that we need to look at the inferior limb leads of the ECG.
 A positive delta wave in all of these leads suggest that the the point of insertion is in the superior valve ring.
 (The pathway contribution is coming downwards).

 The next step is to identify the left/right side of the AP by looking at the precordial leads – specifically V1 and V6.

-From the above it would be logical to state that left side APs show RBBB pattern on the ECG right side APs show LBBB pattern
+From the above it would be logical to state that left side APs show RBBB pattern and right side APs show LBBB pattern

-It is absolutely necessary to remember that this is a similar pattern to the above bundle branch blocks – but have nothing to do with the bundles.
+It is absolutely necessary to understand that this is of a similar pattern to the bundle branch blocks – but have nothing to do with the bundles.
 Use of this type of nomenclature is discouraged

 From the above description it is apparent that we can simply workout the ECG of WPW using the limb and precordial leads.
 But there are some things to remember facilitating diagnosis.

 - V1 – it is important to note the delta wave AND the R/S ratio.
 The delta polarity should match the R/S ratio.
 Hence all left side APs would be R>S with a positive delta wave.
 If they differ – it could be due to insufficient pre-excitation